Feller-AG/wiser-cloud-api/README.md

 ---

-## 📌 Set target temperature for an hvac group
+## 📌 Set target temperature for a hvac group

 Set the desired temperature for a heating group (room temperature setpoint)